canonical/ubuntu-boards-documentation/how-to/starfive-visionfive.rst

 Bluetooth
 =========

-The firmware required to use Bluetooth is only available in a ppa:
+The firmware required to use Bluetooth is only available in a PPA:

 #.
 Add the RISC-V PPA: